 He served in several roles at the CIA including foreign agent, staff agent, case officer, Covert Action Chief, Chief of Station, and Chief of Western Hemisphere Division.
 Phillips name is synonymous with propaganda, psychological warfare, and assassination due to the operations he conducted during his intelligence career.
 This is perhaps the earliest codename assigned to the notorious CIA officer during the early 1950s.

-FJHAKI: The nation of Estonia
+FJHAKI: The nation of Estonia (USNA)